Breath of Fire II

 October 10th, 5:00 o'clock version!

 It's normally impossible to see this bit of text (due to the fact that you cannot pass Windia without Sten or Jean and your respawn point gets forced to Capitan), but it can be done via hacking.
-It appears to be default text data of sorts, pulled because the game wasn't specifically told what to display here.
+The same text can be viewed from otherwise inaccessible coliseum NPCs and Rand using SCR NO HIT at Coursair.
+It is default text data of sorts, pulled because the game wasn't specifically told what to display here.
 Presumably, this refers to the game's current build status, albeit mangled, like most of the rest of this game's text.

 Just east of the mountain Windia Castle sits on is a small, unfinished bridge, which can't normally be seen.
 A similar bridge was, however, used in Winlan on the original game (it's the same town; the name was merely translated differently), where it's accessible normally and leads to the lands east of the town.
 It seems there were plans to re-use this concept, but entering Windia from the eastern bridge on the overworld simply takes you directly to an underground catacomb map.

 Bleu is unique in many ways.
 For example, she uses Nina's equipment options instead of having a set of her own.
 Furthermore, unlike other characters, her stats increase rapidly even after reaching level 50.
 Actually, each character's stat growth values are stored in huge tables, but only eight of these tables exist.
 Bleu, being the ninth character, receives stat growth values from the enemy formation data that immediately follows, at 0x57df0.
 As a result, her stat gains far outpace any other character.
 Perhaps Bleu was a late addition to the game, which would explain why her implementation seems so clumsy.